Opioid metabolism in the liver can be slowed in older people due to normal physiological changes of aging.

 Some opioids (like morphine) are only partially metabolized and have active metabolites.
 Some (like hydromorphone) are nearly 100% metabolized in the liver, making it an ideal choice for older people.
 All are cleared by the kidney which also has reduced function in the older population.

 The following graph of time vs plasma concentration is important to master when managing opioid administration.
 You will notice that the time to peak concentration and therefore peak effect of IV opioids is around 6 minutes (may be up to 15 minutes in older people).
 This is true of both beneficial effects (pain relief) and negative effects (sedation, hypotension, respiratory suppression).
-At the end of 15 minutes, if the person is still in pain, then she needs more opioid!
-If she is still breathing, alert, and normotensive, nothing worse is going to happen to her!
+At the end of 15 minutes, if the person is still in pain, then they need more opioid!
+If they are still breathing, alert, and normotensive, nothing worse is going to happen to them!

 One barrier to effective analgesia in end-of-life or palliative patients in the ED is that they are often receiving MUCH higher doses than Emergency physicians are accustomed to.
 It’s important to remember that:

 - The cause of their pain is steadily increasing (unlike other conditions we treat) AND

 - Opioids have a habituating effect with a steady need for increased dose to produce the same effect.

 If the patient is in the ED because of uncontrolled pain, aside from assessing treatable causes of that increase, it will be necessary to increase the dose of opioid.
 To do that successfully an understanding of equianalgesic conversions is necessary.

 There are many conversion tables (and online conversion tools) each with subtle differences.
 This one, recommended by Cancer Care Ontario, is clear, simple, and accurate.

 Equinanalgesic Table For Conversion From One Narcotic to Another

 |OPIOID||PO||SC/IV (divide po in half)|